-History
+OUR History

 For 110 years audiences have enjoyed musicals, plays, comedy, opera, dance, talks and film in the sumptuous surroundings of a beautiful Grade II* listed proscenium arch theatre, designated by the Theatres Trust as a ‘theatre of national architectural importance’.

 J W Boughton conceived and brought to fruition the building of the theatre which was designed by the notable theatre architect Frank Matcham.
 The theatre stayed in the control of its original owners, The Portsmouth Theatre Limited, until 1964 when it was purchased by Commander Reggie & Mrs Joan Cooper.
 In 1990 it was sold to Hampshire County Council.
-In 2001, after a successful campaign by AKTER (Action for Kings Theatre Restoration) to keep the theatre open, the theatre was purchased by Portsmouth City Council and leased to the Kings Theatre Trust Ltd who undertook the restoration of the building, whilst the Kings Theatre Southsea Ltd operated it on a day-to-day basis.
+In 2001, after a successful campaign by AKTER (Action for Kings Theatre Restoration) to keep the theatre open, the theatre was purchased by Portsmouth City Council and leased to The Kings Theatre Trust Ltd who undertook the restoration of the building, whilst The Kings Theatre Southsea Ltd operated it on a day-to-day basis.

-Since 2003 it has been managed by the Kings Theatre Trust Ltd as a voluntary charitable Trust.
+Since 2003 it has been managed by The Kings Theatre Trust Ltd as a voluntary charitable Trust.
 The Trust has invested over £2.25 million in an extensive restoration programme of this Edwardian playhouse, the majority of costs being met through the Theatre’s own Box Office revenue.
 We continue to make history with our great programme, community projects and daily preservation of this remarkable theatre.

 John Boughton (1847–1914)